- Access to your student's account (FERPA)

 For questions regarding FERPA, please contact our office or view the Department of Education's website.

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) helps parents assist with their student's educational costs.
 PLUS loans enable parents with good credit histories to borrow to help pay the education expenses of dependent undergraduate children enrolled at least half-time.
-For information how to apply, visit our Parent PLUS loan webpage.
+For information on how to apply, visit our Parent PLUS loan webpage.

 If you are interested in cosigning on a private (alternative) loan, please visit our webpage for more information.